ChaseJN/ChaseJN/README.md

-Hello there!
-My name is Chase Nigro.
-I am an aspiring software developer currently in my senior year at the University of Nevada, Las Vegas in the computer science department.
+My name is Chase Nigro and I am an aspiring software developer having recently graduated from the University of Nevada, Las Vegas with a Bachelor's of Science in Computer Science.

+I am proficient with C++ and also have experience in Python, Java, HTML, CSS, and Javascript.

+You can reach me anytime at my email, which is chasenigro26@gmail.com